6 Precious Tips to Help You Get Better at This Site May be Hacked JOOMLA

 How do these Sites Get Hacked?

 Joomla sites can also be hacked through SQLI, stands Structured Query Language Injection.
 In this type of attack, the hacker injects SQL command into the database of your site and gains access to valuable information like visitor’s login credentials.
-If your website has been hacked, you can follow the steps mentioned below to fix it.
+If your website is facing issues called "this site may be hacked joomla" , you can follow the steps mentioned below to fix it.

 1. Identify the nature of Hack